 See testing requirements.

-Although not required, you may submit examples of relevant papers and original educational media projects, including documentation, videos, audio, images, and web links as part of your application.
-You may upload media to the portfolio section of the online application.
+Although not required, you may submit a link to your portfolio- with examples of relevant writing, original media or technology projects, research or education endeavors, as part of your application.
+You may email materials to email@example.com.
 If you have any questions, please contact the Digital Media Design for Learning program office at firstname.lastname@example.org.

 After you fill in and upload the required information, you can submit your completed application.
 Your application must be completed, dated, electronically signed, and submitted by 11:59 p.m.
 EST of the stated deadline.